Stratham-Newfields Veterinary Hospital

 Picture

-Sutured gingiva after extraction of a teeth.
+Sutured gingiva after extraction of teeth.

 Picture